The AR forms are typically evident at birth and may be accompanied by early-onset emphysema:

 Inherited syndromes with cutis laxa include:

-Medication-induced cutis laxa causes acquired Type 1 cutis laxa, sometimes with generalized elastolysis.
+- Medication-induced cutis laxa causes acquired Type 1 cutis laxa, sometimes with generalized elastolysis.
 Reported onset is within weeks to months of starting the medication.
-It has been associated with the use of penicillin and isoniazid.
+It has been associated with the use of penicillin, isoniazid, and selective serotonin reuptake inhibitors.
 Neonatal cutis laxa can occur in newborns of mothers treated with penicillamine (or, less frequently, penicillin or isoniazid).